 The first revision of this standard is undertaken in order to bring out the standard in latest style and format of the Indian Standards.
 The test method has been updated by including the commercially available ross-miles foam apparatus for measuring foaming power.
 In addition, the provision has been added of running the test at the relevant concentration at which the product is intended to work.
 Instruction has been added to note the calcium to magnesium molar ratio in the water being used in the preparation of sample solution.

-The composition of the committee responsible for the formulation of this standard is given at Annex A.
+The composition of the committee responsible for the formulation of this standard is listed in Annex A.

 In reporting the result of a test or analysis made in accordance with this standard, is to be rounded off, it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision).

+Indian Standard

+METHODS FOR PERFORMANCE TESTS FOR SURFACE ACTIVE AGENTS

+PART 3 FOAMING POWER

 1 SCOPE

-1.1 This standard prescribes two methods, Method A and Method B, for the measurement of the foaming power of a surface active agent.
+1.1 This standard prescribes two methods, method A and method B, for the measurement of the foaming power of a surface active agent.
 These methods are applicable to all surface active agents.

 1.2 The methods are not applicable for measurement of the foaming power of very dilute solutions of surface active agents, such as river water containing surface active agents.

-1.3 In cases of dispute, Method A known as ross-miles method, is the referee method.
+1.3 In cases of dispute, method A known as ross-miles method, is the referee method.

 2 TERMINOLOGY